PrajwalMadikai/basic-threejs/README.md

 - Render sides of model : THREE.FrontSide  is used to render the model that points to front side of model THREE.DoubleSide is used to render the model that points to sides of model THREE.BackSide is used to render the model that points to the backside of the model

+- set up the Webxr : with the xr button and enabled the xr features in the threjs using rendere.xr.enabled=true and added the xr button to the screen using useRef.appendChild(XRButton.createButton(renderer)) route : /webxr